 Yaron Naos.
-Mr. Naos' current monthly base salary is NIS 65,550 (approximately \$19,000) and he is entitled to an annual discretionary bonus for performance subject to the sole discretion of our compensation committee.
+Mr. Naos' current monthly base salary is NIS 65,550 (approximately \$18,600) and he is entitled to an annual discretionary bonus for performance subject to the sole discretion of our Compensation Committee.
 The monthly salary is subject to cost of living adjustments from time to time as may be required by law.
 In addition, vesting of all of Mr. Naos' options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
 Mr. Naos' employment is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Mr. Naos is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car, a company phone, and a company laptop.
+Mr. Naos is entitled to be insured by the Company under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a company car, a company phone, a company laptop and a company phone.
 Mr. Naos is entitled to 29 working days of vacation.